21 February 2020

 His first public office was that of Beaufort school commissioner in 1872.
 Two years later he was elected as representative to the state General Assembly.
 Miller served in the U. S. House from 1890-1891 upon successfully contesting the election of William Elliott.
 His political career was plagued by questions about his parentage and racial identity.
 He was frequently mocked as the "Yellow Canary" in the Democratic press.
 He lost the next election and returned to Beaufort before he served again in the South Carolina House of Representatives from 1894 to 1896.

 Miller was a progressive Republican.
 Miller joined with Robert Smalls to block legislation at the state Constitutional Convention of 1895 that would disfranchise black male citizens.
 They failed.
 At this same convention, Miller expressed his support for women’s suffrage.
-More successful was Miller’s efforts to found a state-supported college for African-Americans, the Colored Normal, Industrial, Agricultural and Mechanical College in Orangeburg, now known as South Carolina State University.
+It failed.
+More successful was Miller’s efforts to found a state-supported college for African-Americans, the Colored Normal, Industrial, Agricultural and Mechanical College in Orangeburg, now known as South Carolina State University (SCSU).

 From 1911 until 1923 and again from 1934 until his death on April 8, 1938 he lived in Charleston, devoting himself to community activism.
 His tombstone in the Brotherly Association Cemetery in Charleston is inscribed: “I served God and all the people, loving the white man not less, but the Negro needed me most.”

-We recommend these materials for additional information about Thomas E. Miller:
+To learn more, we recommend these materials about Thomas E. Miller:

 Black Carolinians: A History of Blacks in South Carolina from 1895 to 1968 by I.A.
 Newby.
 Columbia, SC: Published for the South Carolina Tricentennial Commission by the University of South Carolina Press, 1973.